kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/Current Operational Status.md

 **Two MCP4162-104** with some way to connect into the circuit.
 The sketch code refers to these as MSB.

 I'm currently developing for MCP4262 devices (dual dPots).
-So far they aren't working for me.
+So far they aren't working for me, or the professionally printed circuit board is the problem.
+Am troubleshooting...

 **Two LM334** ICs with some way to connect into the circuit - each need their + pins connected to Arduino 5v power.
 Each also needs one MCP4162-503 digipot resistor and half the amount of MCP4162-104 digipot resistors connected in series between their current programming pins and their - pins.
 Connect each digipot CS pin to the appropriate Arduino Digital pin based on comments in the sketch code.  *Alternate to using LM334s: Several more digipots each leg and one or more 74LV138 to drive the digipot CS lines.
 See sketch and schematic notes for details*